ZennerIoT/easy_error_logger/README.md

 # EasyErrorLogger

-Makes logging caught, rescued and unmatched errors easier.
+Makes logging of caught, rescued and unmatched errors easier.

 In Elixir, the way to get beatiful error messages with a well-formatted stack trace isn't as straightforward as in other languages, where a single line is often enough